Finland–Russia border: Soviet–Finnish border during the Cold War

 During the Cold War, the border constituted part of the perimeter of the Iron Curtain.
 Crossing the border was not possible for much of its length.
 Only a very limited number of border crossing points existed, and the Soviet government permitted only escorted trips to select cities; border zones were off limits to tourists.
 There was little contact between cities that were relatively close to each other on opposite sides of the border, such as Imatra and Svetogorsk.

 The Soviet side maintained extensive electronic systems and patrols to prevent illegal crossings.
 Soviet border surveillance began at a great distance from the actual border, and was as extensive as elsewhere along the Iron Curtain.
 The first surveillance systems were installed in railway stations in cities, where the militsiya monitored potentially suspicious traffic.
 The border zone began at 120 km from the border.
 A special permit was required for entry, and the first line of control was equipped with electronic alarms.
 At 60 km, there was a raked sand strip (to detect footprints) and a thin alarmed tripwire.
 At 20 km, there was a 3 m tall barbed wire fence, with a top that curved inwards towards their own territory to prevent Soviet citizens from leaving.
 The fence had an electronic alarm system.
 However, it was not protected underground and tunnelling under it was possible.
 At the international border, there was a border vista.
 On the Finnish side, there was a border zone where entry was allowed only with a permit.
-In Northern Finland, there was a reindeer fence intended to stop crossing by privately owned reindeer, but this was not designed as an obstacle to persons.
+In Northern Finland, there was a reindeer fence intended to prevent privately owned reindeer from crossing, but this was not designed as an obstacle to persons.
 Since Finland was a neutral country for most of the Cold War, they did not protect illegal border crossers and instead returned them to the Soviet authorities if captured.
 As a result, illegal border crossers had to arrive in a third country, for example Sweden, in order to defect to the West.

 Both states verified the inviolability of borders and territorial integrity in the first Conference on Security and Co-operation in Europe in 1975.